Unleash/unleash/docs/addons/webhook.md

 **Webhook URL** This is the only required property.
 If you are using a Slack Application you must also make sure your application is allowed to post the channel you want to post to.

-**Content-Type** Used to set the content-type header used when unleash performs a HTTP POST to the defined endpoint.
+**Content-Type** Used to set the content-type header used when unleash performs an HTTP POST to the defined endpoint.

 **Body template** Used to override the body template used by Unleash when performing the HTTP POST.
 You may format you message using a [Mustache template](https://mustache.github.io).
 You will have the [Unleash event format](/docs/api/admin/events) available in the rendering context.